bccummings/acq-tools/README.md

 ### Navigating the `d` structure

 As required by many of the previously constructed analysis tools and pipelines, the data is stored in an object termed `d`.
-This is a 1-by-1 `struct` object which contains a field for each channel recorded by the Biopac.
+This is a 1-by-1 `struct` object which contains a field for each channel recorded by the BIOPAC.
 The fields are named according to how they were initialized in the ACQ file, with the exception that the channel name is altered to be lower case and follow valid MATLAB variable conventions (must start with a letter, and can only contain letters, numbers, and the `_` character).

 Each of these channels contains the same three fields:
 * `wave`: the waveform data, saved as an n-by-one double.